UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-161.md

 # Axiom Unique Factorization Connections

+## Description

-The connections between the Unique Factorization Axiom and other core axioms, particularly its relationship to Intrinsic Primes and Prime-Coordinate Homomorphism.
+The connections between the [[uor-c-301|Unique Factorization]] Axiom and other core axioms, particularly its relationship to [[uor-c-307|Intrinsic Primes]] and Prime-Coordinate Homomorphism.

 ## Metadata